College of Law FAQ

 Lou Sabina, firstname.lastname@example.org

 Center for Community Engagement

 Kevin Winchell, firstname.lastname@example.org

 Jacqui Williams, email@example.com

 Christine Cerniglia, firstname.lastname@example.org

 John Lychner, email@example.com

-What information can you provide on fall 2020 and spring 2021?
+What information can you provide on spring 2021?

-We are planning to fully continue operating in the fall 2020.
-At this time, Orientation begins August 8 and Fall 2020 classes begin on August 17.
-We are prepared to start classes in the fall with a combination of on campus and online based on the guidelines provided by the CDC, federal and state authorities.
+We are planning to fully continue operating in spring 2021.
+Classes begin on Jan.
+19. We are prepared to start classes in the spring with a combination of on campus and online based on the guidelines provided by the CDC, federal and state authorities.